-The fee to take the exam includes a high-level study guide as part of the CIA Challenge Bundle.
+The exam fee includes a high-level study guide as part of the CIA Challenge Bundle.

-However, unless you are intimately familiar with the content tested on the Challenge Exam, we do not recommend that you rely on these high-level supplementary materials alone.
+However, unless you are intimately familiar with the content tested on the Challenge Exam, we do not recommend relying on these high-level supplementary materials alone.
 I’ll provide further recommendations below.

-The study guide uses on-demand online reading material and other tools to teach the exam’s syllabus.
-It also has 150 practice questions designed to mimic the questions you might see on the exam.
+The study guide uses on-demand online reading material and other tools to teach the exam syllabus.
+It also has 1,000 practice questions designed to mimic the questions you might see on the exam.

 You’ll also get access to a video tutorial of IPPF, or the International Professional Practices and Framework, which is covered on the exam.

-When the IIA announced the opportunity to take the CIA Challenge Exam, some CCSAs, CGAPs, and CFSAs, as well as members of other qualified accounting professionals, were already in the process of taking the CIA exam.
-If you are in this position, then I have some good news for you.
+When the IIA announced the opportunity to take the CIA Challenge Exam, some CCSAs, CGAPs, and CFSAs were already taking the CIA exam.
+If you are in this position, I have some good news.
 The IIA will also allow you to take the CIA Challenge Exam even if you have already completed one or more of the 3 CIA exam parts.